Begun 2015 | 3,200 words

 - ‘I thought I’d try a spot of old age, sickness and death.’

-I’m enrolled in the University of Life, of course, but I keep missing the lectures.
-I’ve got a small chip on my shoulder about not getting a (real) university education or having had a proper job.
+Being a half-educated drifter, I’ve got a small chip on my shoulder about not getting a university education or having had a proper job.

 I claimed to disdain the question, ‘What do you do?‘ – but, secretly, I’d like to have had an answer.
 In an adjacent parallel universe, I’m a semi-retired academic.
 In the next one, I’m a successful freelance journalist.

-In another one, I’m a homeless alcoholic junkie.
-And so it goes.
+In another universe I’m a homeless alcoholic junkie.
+So it goes.

 Not that I’d want to categorise myself, but (in this universe) I’m a cisgender, heterosexual (despite being the Soothfairy), neurotypical, ex-omnivore semi-lapsed-vegan organic-buying vegetarian, left-liberal-Green, antireligious agnostic lapsed Anglican Christian with pantheistic, panpsychist and antitheistic tendencies.